-For Wilson, persistence and perseverance have been attributes that have fueled him throughout his life — traits that motivated him to continue his athletic career, devour complex applied number theory problem sets and are traits that aid him on his route to the Olympics.
+For Wilson, persistence and perseverance have been attributes that have fueled him throughout his life — traits that motivated him to devour complex applied number theory problem sets and continue his athletic career through the trials and tribulations of initial failure.

 The start of Wilson’s transition from the unheralded to the championed came, in Coach Howell’s eyes, during his freshman year’s winter training trip in between his first and second semesters at Emory.

 “He did a couple sets down there that were really, really exciting, and he was still learning and still developing at that point, but there were a couple times during that training trip where I thought, ‘Wow this kid could really be the real deal,’ ” Howell said.